Comparison·Jun 15, 2026·10 min read

 We don't claim a credit score.
 We don't have a proprietary scoring model competing with CredoLab's behavioral score, and we don't plan to build one.
 Building a score puts us in a different business with different economics, different regulatory exposure, and different incentives, and it would compromise the score-agnostic posture that is the whole point.
 The right answer to "whose score" is "yours, or whichever vendor's score performs best on the segment you're underwriting."
 We're not in that argument.

-We do claim the wiring around the score: native document intelligence, the no-code Decisioning Canvas, the audit trail, the integrations, the activation timeline, the published pricing.
+We do claim the wiring around the score: native Document Intelligence that reads and analyses any-quality documents, the Decisioning Engine, the audit trail, the integrations, the activation timeline, the consumption-based pricing.
 Different layer, different job, complementary by design.

 Why the "CredoLab vs Floowed" confusion exists